emnoigi1452/PublicCores/README.md

 ```
 And there we go, our player has successfully crafted all their minerals into
 blocks in the matter of seconds.

+***I'm too lazy to write the explanation of the other mods.
+I'll try and complete
+them when I have free time again, bye.***